 ADVERTISEMENT

 Museum Madness

 It’s no secret that this town has had connections with organized crime over the years, but a stop by the Mob Museum will help you understand how deep those ties truly run.
-A new exhibit spotlighting Prohibition doubles as a speakeasy, where visitors can order cocktails with house-made moonshine.
+An exhibit spotlighting Prohibition doubles as a speakeasy, where visitors can order cocktails with house-made moonshine.
+One of the drinks comes in a bottle tucked inside a box designed to look like a book.

 Showtime

-This year marks Cirque du Soleil’s 25th anniversary in Las Vegas, and—with six shows in production—the franchise shows no sign of losing its magic.
-Mystère, the original, is still running at Treasure Island, plus there are free behind-the-scenes demos of Love at the Mirage on Friday afternoons.
+The inimitable Cirque du Soleil has been in Las Vegas for more than 30 years, and—with five shows in production—the franchise shows no sign of losing its magic.
+Mystère, the original, is still running at Treasure Island, while Mad Apple, the newest, invites audience members to sit at bars on the stage.

+ADVERTISEMENT